nobitlost/imp-central-api-old/README.md

 - if you already have a non-expired access token, e.g. saved after the previous usage of the library: use *set accessToken()* property setter;
 - if an access token is expired but you have a refresh token, e.g. saved after the previous usage of the library or received after *login()* methods: use *refreshAccessToken()* method;
 - if you have a login key: use *getAccessToken()* with login key;
-- alternatively, use *login()* method with identifier/password pair and, additionally, if Two-Factor authentication is enabled for your account, *loginUsingOtp() method with one-time password.
+- alternatively, use *login()* method with identifier/password pair and, additionally, if Two-Factor authentication is enabled for your account, *loginWithOtp()* method with one-time password.
 Login methods allow to obtain the both - an access token and a refresh token.

 **TODO: leave only the finally supported methods**